isathar/Blender_UE4_VectorFieldEditor/README.md

 =======================================

 Allows creation and manipulation of vector fields using Blender particle simulations and vector math operations, as well as import/export of the FGA file format used in Unreal Engine 4.

+Only works on Blender versions up to 2.79.
+It needs to be updated to work on v2.8.

 -------------------------------------------------------------------------------------------------------